Wildlife to spot at Berrington Hall

 Our 'otter cam' is regularly catching images of resident otters but they are usually at night and poor quality.
 Otters can breed throughout the year but having young makes these normally nocturnal, shy and elusive creatures more visible.

-Some of our events celebrate wildlife and throughout 2016 we're celebrating the design and creation of Berrington by Brown in 1775 and the wildlife within it.
-Come and get involved or just enjoy wonderful walks through fine Herefordshire countryside.
+Some of our events celebrate wildlife; come and get involved or just enjoy wonderful walks through fine Herefordshire countryside.
 We have three way-marked paths over the 'Capability' Brown parkland, through the woods or around the lake.